Heinrich Georg Stahmer: Diplomatic career

 In 1936, Stahmer took part in the negotiations for the Anti Comintern Pact between the German and the Japanese governments.

-Throughout 1940, he worked for a German-Japanese alliance, and on August 13, 1940, he was able to notify the Japanese embassy in Berlin about the decision to conclude such a treaty.
+Throughout 1940, he worked for a German-Japanese alliance, and on 13 August 1940, he was able to notify the Japanese embassy in Berlin about the decision to conclude such a treaty.
 In September 1940, he took part in the negotiations leading to the conclusion of the Tripartite Pact.
 After the conclusion of the pact, Stahmer was sent to his next mission in Tokyo.

 In October 1941, Stahmer was appointed as German ambassador to the collaborationist Chinese reorganised national government under Wang Jingwei, established in Nanjing by the Japanese occupation, and remained in that position until late 1942.
 According to Japanese diplomatic cables, Stahmer was "excited" for his new posting as ambassador to China, a posting that was confirmed by Hitler, and that he would seek to act in accordance with the interests of both Germany and Japan during his tenure in China.

-In January 1943, he was appointed ambassador to Japan, and arrived in Tokyo from Nanjing on January 28, 1943.
+In January 1943, he was appointed ambassador to Japan, and arrived in Tokyo from Nanjing on 28 January 1943.
 He remained in that position until the end of the war.

-On May 5, 1945, as the German surrender was approaching, Stahmer was handed an official protest by Japanese Foreign Minister Shigenori Togo, accusing the German government of betraying its Japanese ally.
-After the surrender of the German government, the Japanese government broke off diplomatic relations with the German Reich on May 15, 1945, and Stahmer was interned and kept under arrest in the Fujiya Hotel in Hakone near Tokyo until the Japanese surrender in August 1945.
+On 5 May 1945, as the German surrender was approaching, Stahmer was handed an official protest by Japanese Foreign Minister Shigenori Togo, accusing the German government of betraying its Japanese ally.
+After the surrender of the German government, the Japanese government broke off diplomatic relations with the German Reich on 15 May 1945, and Stahmer was interned and kept under arrest in the Fujiya Hotel in Hakone near Tokyo until the surrender of Japan in August 1945.

+Postwar activities

-On September 10, 1945, following the Japanese surrender, he was placed under arrest by US authorities in Sugamo Prison in Tokyo, and in September 1947, he was returned to Germany, where he was interned until September 1948.
+On 10 September 1945, following the Japanese surrender, he was placed under arrest by US authorities in Sugamo Prison in Tokyo, and in September 1947, he was returned to Germany, where he was interned until September 1948.
+It is not clear how he was treated during the denazification process initiated by the Allied occupation authorities.

 After his release, Stahmer became involved in business with Japanese companies.
+In 1952, he visited Japan for commercial purposes and wrote a book about doing business in postwar Japan.
 He died in 1978 at Vaduz, Liechtenstein.